Happy Self-Care Sunday!

 It’s essential to practice good self-care as you need to be at your best if you want to accomplish your goals.
 Taking care of your mind, body, and soul lets you reach your fullest potential and have the abilities to take on any challenge.

 Inadequate self-care can lead to poor health, a negative mindset, and a sense of un-accomplishment.
-Self-care is the practice of knowing you are important and worth anything you deserve.
+It’s the practice of knowing you are important and worth anything you deserve.

 What are the different types of Self-Care?

-I found a lot of resources mentioning many types of self-care, but the one I’m going to talk about is covering the entire self-care practices from all sources.
+I found a lot of resources mentioning many types of self-care, but the ones I’m going to talk about cover all the sources.